Happy New Year and welcome to…oh shit, we’re 1/6 of the way into 2019.

 12. More single-tasking

 When I was in elementary school, I was QUEEN of single-tasking.
 My parents dropped me off at a before-school program so they could go to work on time, and whenever I could get away with it, I read instead of doing whatever the hell else we were doing.
-I’d pick a table way at the back of the cafeteria away from everyone else and ignore the (very loud) world around me
+I’d pick a table way at the back of the cafeteria away from everyone else and ignore the (very loud) world around me while immersing myself in a book.

 I don’t know what happened in that cafeteria (or the gym, although I was forced to participate in dodgeball/basketball/whatever far more often when we were in the gym instead of the cafeteria) most of the time.
 I have vague memories of that maybe being the only time in my life when I played Guess Who (and Mancala.
 I loved Mancala).
 But I have way less vague memories of the jolt of coming out of my book with a start and all of sudden hearing all the noise around me again as I reentered the real world.
 It happened all of the time because I was so singularly focused on my book.